dlr-eoc/ukis-frontend-libraries/projects/map-three/README.md

 Create a `ukis-map-ol` anyway, but hide it *behind* `ukis-map-three`.
 This way, openlayers can still handle all the WMTS loading logic and other complicated map-functionality, while this component continues to focus on 3d-specific problems.

 ## TODOs
+ - avoid those gray areas where no texture is present.
+Either:
+   - make ol-map larger (but make that new padding invisible to the user),
+   - or store a full map extent (in small resolution) in a framebuffer and fall back to it when no texture is available.
  - extend the shader to handle lighting
- - implement a raycaster to handle click-events on the mesh.
+ - implement a raycaster to handle click-events on the mesh (also returning geographic coordinate of click)
+ - handle multi-center objects like 67P/Churyumov–Gerasimenko